 The expected loss rates are based on the payment and aging profiles and the corresponding historical credit losses experience.
-Accordingly, the Company recognized loss allowance equivalent to 100% of the outstanding trade receivables that are past due (i.e., aged more than one year) as of December 31, 2019 and 2018.
+Accordingly, the Company recognized loss allowance equivalent to 100% of the outstanding trade receivables that are past due (i.e., aged more than one year) as of December 31, 2020 and 2019.
 Management deems this estimate to be adequate and reflective of the Company's ability to collect from its customers.

-Loss allowance amounting to P11.0 million was recognized as at January 1, 2018.
-No additional loss allowance is recognized as at December 31, 2019 and 2018.
+Loss allowance amounting to P11.0 million was recognized in prior years.
+No additional loss allowance is recognized as at December 31, 2020 and 2019.

-16.3.Liquidity Risk
+16.3 Liquidity Risk